 Each section below also branches off to its own page dedicated to a specific element of external federation.

 We’ve designed this page to be an educational experience for those interested in better connecting their external communications experience.

-Alternatively, if you’re already clued up on external federation and are just looking to sign up, you can fill out this form to get on the waitlist.
+Alternatively, if you’re already clued up on external federation and are just looking to sign up, you can install directly to the app of your choice.

 Table of Contents